Barbra Streisand...and Other Musical Instruments: Background and development

 Barbra Streisand...and Other Musical Instruments developed from her award-winning live television special in 1973 with the same title.
-Originally, Streisand had requested that her performance would be accompanied by several of "the world's greatest musicians", with Streisand listing Pablo Casals, Isaac Stern, and James Galway as examples; instead, Columbia Records had her sing the music of different countries.
+Originally, Streisand had requested that her performance would be accompanied by several of "the world's greatest musicians", with Streisand listing Pablo Casals, Isaac Stern, and James Galway as examples; instead, CBS had her sing the music of different countries.
 They also made Streisand select one musician to work with for the project, and she picked Ray Charles.
 Recorded in London, the album was released to the public several months later.
 Allison J. Waldman, author of The Barbra Streisand Scrapbook, claimed that the singer used this appearance to "update her image and her music" which would be more appealing for the general public.
 Promotional efforts for the album included advertisements that described it as "the most special Barbra on record".
 The photography created for the album cover was tackled by Baron Wolman while Paul Perlow designed the inside cover and liner notes.

-Despite the live television special featuring additional songs not included on the album itself, the special in its entirety was released on August 29, 2006 by Rhino Entertainment as a DVD album.
+Despite the live television special featuring additional songs not included on the album itself, the special in its entirety was released on August 29, 2006, by Rhino Entertainment as a DVD album.
 The new songs include a medley of "Sing" and "Make Your Own Kind of Music", "Look What They've Done to My Song Ma", "Crying Time", a medley of "Sweet Inspiration" and "Where You Lead", and "On a Clear Day You Can See Forever".
-The version of "Crying Time" was a duet with Ray Charles; Streisand omitted this version from Barbra Streisand...and Other Musical Instruments but would later feature a revised version on her sixteenth studio album, ButterFly (1974).
-Streisand and Columbia released Barbra Streisand...and Other Musical Instruments on November 2, 1973 as her fourteenth studio album overall, and her first since 1971's Barbra Joan Streisand.
-The album was later released in a compact disc format on October 24, 1989 and digitally to the iTunes Store many years later.
+The version of "Crying Time" was a duet with Ray Charles; Streisand omitted this version from Barbra Streisand...and Other Musical Instruments but later featured a revised version on her sixteenth studio album, ButterFly (1974).
+Streisand and Columbia released Barbra Streisand...and Other Musical Instruments on November 2, 1973, as her fourteenth studio album overall, and her first since 1971's Barbra Joan Streisand.
+The album was later released in a compact disc format on October 24, 1989, and digitally to the iTunes Store many years later.